GetPageSpeed/nginx-extras-docs/docs/lua/waf.md

 ## Limitations

 lua-resty-waf is undergoing continual development and improvement, and as such, may be limited in its functionality and performance.
 Currently known limitations can be found within the GitHub issue tracker for this repo.

-## License

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>

 ## Bugs